FlagrantGarden/site/content/games/66/engine.md

 3. Player rolls d6:6, looking to roll under the higher rating of the specified stat and domain to succeed.
 4. If the roll is equal to either their stat or domain they triumph, getting the best possible outcome.
 5. If the roll is over their goal but the degree die is less than the tier of their domain, they succeed.
-6. If none of the above steps lead to a success, the test is failed.
+6. If none of the prior steps lead to a success, they fail.

 The Adjudicator may represent difficulty by setting a minimum tier from 2-6.
 Any rolls of lesser tier are failures, even if they would otherwise succeed.

-Contests between 2+ parties work like normal tests except after success and failure is determined:
+Contests between 2+ parties work like other tests except after determining success and failure:

 1. If only one party succeeded or triumphed, they win the contest.
-2. If multiple parties succeeded, the party who rolled the highest wins the contest.
+2. If more than one party succeeded, the party who rolled the highest wins the contest.
 3. If all parties failed, the party who rolled the highest wins the contest.